mebobby2/seven_concurrency_models/README.md

 https://github.com/islomar/seven-concurrency-models-in-seven-weeks

 # Upto
-Page 213
+Page 224

-Day 2: Multiple Dimensions and Work-Groups
+Day 3: OpenCL and OpenGL—Keeping It on the GPU